 I learned that I can get over my fears, hike 50 miles, go on roller coasters, and travel alone.
 I learned that I could learn.
 I survived two months on the road by myself.
 I met people, I navigated cities, and I made friends all over the country.

 I learned random things like: New Orleans, Savannah, and Charleston are the best cities in the US.
-Carl’s Jr. has the best fast food.
+Carl’s Jr. has the best fast food (Sorry, In N Out!).
 Waffle House hash browns are a gift from God.
 You can fake a Tasmanian accent and people will believe you because Americans never travel.
-Southern sweet tea isn’t all it’s cracked up to be, but southern cooking is.
+Southern sweet tea isn’t all it’s cracked up to be (Sorry, not sorry!), but Southern cooking is to die for!
 New Orleans has the best music scene in the country.
 And international visitors think the U.S. has some of the friendliest people in the world (I would have to agree).

 Most importantly, though, I learned that, in the famous words of Le Monde, we are all Americans.
 I gained a new appreciation and empathy for my countrymen.
-I may not like them all or agree with their opinions, but, at the end of the day, I know we’re the same.
+I may not like them all or agree with their opinions on politics (or guns), but, at the end of the day, I know we’re the same and we share a core set of beliefs.
 There’s no great difference between us.
 America is a diverse nation, yet the one thing I noticed that despite our sometimes vast political and cultural differences, we live the same lives, share the same hopes, dreams, fears, and stresses.
 We share the same underlying values, thoughts, and beliefs.
 We all want the economy to do well, our children to have a good education and our politicians to lead.

 At the same time, there are glaring cultural differences from region to region, state to state, and city to city—from the slowness of the South to the fast pace of the East Coast, the cowboys of the West, and the small towns of the Corn Belt.

-This great dichotomy between sameness and diversity is really what makes America great, and what made a lasting impression on me.
+This great dichotomy between sameness and diversity is really what makes America great (and always has), and what made a lasting impression on me.

 For more information on the United States, visit my country and city guides to US travel.